ropensci/eia/README.md

 install.packages("eia")
 ```

-To install the development version from GitHub use
+or install the development version from GitHub with

 ``` r
 # install.packages("remotes")